 To support PolyU academic community in disseminating research results widely and freely, and also to comply with the OA mandates from various funding bodies, the Research Committee (RC) of PolyU considered and approved the following open access policy for implementation from the beginning of the 2010/11 academic year:

 PolyU authors will provide to the University Library copies of their work and the University Library will determine publisher agreements permit deposit in institutional repositories for public access.
-PolyU IRA staff will check publishers' copyright agreements to ensure that the deposits are permitted.
+PolyU Institutional Research Archive staff will check publishers' copyright agreements to ensure that the deposits are permitted.

 RGC, operates under the aegis of the University Grants Committee (UGC), is responsible for the distribution of funding for academic research projects undertaken by academic staff of those UGC-funded institutions.